How to Boil Crawfish

 Step 8: Bring Crawfish To A Boil

 Once the crawfish are in the pot, crank up the heat.
 You want to bring the crawfish to a boil as fast as possible.
-With my High Pressure burner it takes about 6 minutes to get back to a boil using a 60qt pot.
-With a smaller boiler it can take up to 11-12 minutes.
+With my High Pressure burner it takes about 5 minutes to get back to a boil using a 60qt pot.
+With a smaller boiler it can take longer.
 When you see the water boiling or your thermometer reads 212 degrees start the clock!
 Wait 4 minutes, yes just 4 minutes!
 When the 4 minutes are up.
 SHUT OFF THE FIRE!
 Note: If you have a large pot the time the flame is on will be less, maybe just 5 min total, just remember, once you see bubbles start the 4 min clock.
+Don’t let the crawfish stay they hot for longer than 10 minutes, they don’t take long to cook and it’s hard to undercook them.

 Step 9: SHOCK’EM